 - Scientific Name: Lampranthus piquet

 - Description: Ice plants share a similar appearance to daisies, though they don’t have the same variety of colors.
-The spiky flowers come in a bright magenta.
+The spiky flowers come in bright magenta.
 This cat-friendly flower prefers dry soil and bright sunlight, and it does well inside and outside.
 They form succulent-like leaves (don’t worry if your cat nibbles them).
 Under proper conditions, you can enjoy the flowers all the way from spring to the first frost (hence their name).

 - Varieties: Impatiens